ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 2. After receiving the access token response from the AS (see {{sec-as-c-token}}), the client performs with the RS the same exchanges that are defined in {{sec-c-rs-comm}}.

-When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in the case that the new access token is successfully verified and stored:
+When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}.

-* The RS deletes any stored access token T_OLD such that the associated quartet (Gid, SaltInput, AuthCred, AuthCredGM) differs from the same quartet associated with T_NEW only as to the value of AuthCred.

 # Secure Communication with the AS # {#sec-comm-as}